 Developing vs. Developed Healthcare

-As opposed to other medical abroad experiences which bring students exclusively to “developing” nations, the Atlantis Project generally operates in hospitals in developed nations.
-In locations like Spain and Portugal, the ethical standards and regulations in healthcare are similar, though not identical, to those of the United States.
+As opposed to other medical abroad experiences which bring students exclusively to “developing” nations, the Atlantis Project operates in hospitals in developed nations.
+The ethical standards and regulations in healthcare are similar, though not identical, to those of the United States.
 Unlike in a developing country, Atlantis Fellows shadow doctors who bring a new perspective to issues similar to those found in the U.S.

 Positive Impact in Host Community